bsathyamur/DeepLearning-CNN-ImageRecognition/readMe.md

-DEEP LEARNING - CONVOLUTIONAL NEURAL NETWORKS
+<b> DEEP LEARNING - CONVOLUTIONAL NEURAL NETWORKS </b>

-Deeplearning model to recognize the images using CNN
+Deeplearning model to pictures the images of cats and dogs using CNN

 <b>INSTALLATION</b>: